 And by “your experience,” I don’t mean what’s on TV—I mean what we experience in the flesh every day outside of the four walls of our houses in our little ol’ American lives.

 Again, what we see on TV is there because the TV’s job is to control the conversation.
-It’s in someone’s best interest (not ours) to make us think that more than half the country is out to get us.
+It’s in someone’s best interest (not yours, not mine) to make us think that more than half the country is out to get us.

-If we even jokingly believe that Trump voters all have ignorant country accents, we are fucked.
+If we even jokingly believe that Trump voters all have ignorant country accents, we’re fucked.

 If we believe that a fair and balanced picture of our fellow American citizens—ahem, I mean our fellow human beings—who voted for Trump is that they are somehow of lesser human worth or dignity than we are, then please, let’s stop parading around as equality-minded.